rehierl/node-tree-outliner/3-2-0-design-3.md

 r x ... x (x:s)
 ```

-Consequently, a path that is not supposed to fall into the same category must
+A path that is not supposed to fall into the same category must therfore branch
-branch off from some common prefix before the first associated node is reached.
+off from an ancestor of the first associated node.
+That is, a second path may
-That is, a second path may branch off beginning with the parent of an associated
+branch off beginning with the parent of an associated node and up until the root
-node and up until the root of the node tree.
+of the node tree.

 <!-- ======================================================================= -->
 ## example fragment